1 ⅔ cup cornstarch seasoned with ½ tsp. salt and ½ tsp. pepper

 Instructions

-Spray the whole garlic with oil and pop into the Air Fryer.
+Spray the whole garlic cloves with oil and pop into the air fryer.
 Select Roast and set the time to 20 minutes and temperature to 320°F / 160°C.

 Soak the dried chilies in a bowl of water whilst the garlic roasts.
-When the garlic finishes, remove from the air frying drawer and drain the chilies and place inside.
+When the garlic finishes, remove from the air frying drawer and set aside.
+Drain the chilies and place inside.
 Select Roast again, for 3 minutes at 320°F / 160°C.

-Cut the meat into thin strips roughly 3mm wide and place in a mixing bowl.
-Add the marinade ingredients and, using your hands, massage the pieces until they are evenly coated.
+Cut the meat into thin strips roughly 1/8-inch wide and place in a mixing bowl.
+Add the light soy sauce, sesame oil, sugar, and egg, and using your hands, massage the pieces until they are evenly coated.
 Then add the seasoned cornstarch and massage into the meat.
 The meat will first stick together in clumps, but as you continue adding cornstarch, each piece of meat will start to separate completely.
 Once all the meat has separated and the pieces are dry and dusty white, they are ready to be air-fried.

-Finely dice the ginger, garlic and chilies and finely chop the cilantro.
+Finely dice the ginger, garlic and Thai chilies and finely chop the cilantro.

 Spray the air fryer basket and the beef with a little oil.
 Select Air Fry and set the temperature to 400°F / 205°C and the time to 4 minutes.
 This is your ‘first fry.’When the cooking program finishes, open the drawer and spray the beef again.